catseye/ALPACA/doc/ALPACA.markdown

 elements grow "streaks" to the northwest (diagonally up and to the left.)

     state Space
-      to Thing when v> Thing,
+      to Thing when v> Thing;
-      to Space when true;
-    state Thing
+    state Thing.
-      to Thing when true.

 ##### Boolean Expressions #####